beave/sagan/doc/source/install.rst

 .. option:: --enable-libpcap

-   This options enables Sagan to 'sniff' logs off the network.
+   This option enables Sagan to 'sniff' logs off the network.
 The ``libpcap`` library needs to be installed (see ``libpcap`` above).

 .. option:: --with-libpcap-includes=DIR